Penelope: Role in the Odyssey

-Penelope is married to the main character, the king of Ithaca, Odysseus (Ulysses in Roman mythology), and daughter of Icarius of Sparta and Periboea (or Polycaste).
+Penelope is married to the main character, the King of Ithaca, Odysseus (Ulysses in Roman mythology), and daughter of Icarius of Sparta.
 She has only one son with Odysseus, Telemachus, who was born just before Odysseus was called to fight in the Trojan War.
-She waits twenty years for Odysseus's return, during which time she devises various cunning strategies to delay marrying any of the 108 suitors (led by Antinous and including Agelaus, Amphinomus, Ctessippus, Demoptolemus, Elatus, Euryades, Eurymachus and Peisander).
+She waits twenty years for Odysseus's return, during which time she devises strategies to delay marrying any of the 108 suitors (led by Antinous and including Agelaus, Amphinomus, Ctessippus, Demoptolemus, Elatus, Euryades, Eurymachus and Peisander).
 (Note: Odysseus spends ten years in the Trojan War, and ten years travelling home.)